 It was developed by Sirio Salvi, a prominent software supergeek.

 The Opus Continuum art collective has issued this statement on their Facebook page here.

 On July 31 our IMMAGINARIA 2020 art contest finished up.
 It was an on-line effort that we set up during the lockdown to give painters and photographers that were shut in at home an outlet for their artistic skills.
 As we said when we announced the contest some weeks ago, winners would then have the possibility to display their works at "IMMAGINARIA 2020 - In Search of the Golden Bough" our long-delayed (but still planned for autumn) art exhibit in the Campi Flegrei archaeological museum in the Baiai castle in Bacoli, near Naples.

 We tried to be good and fair judges.
-The winners: for painting, to Marie-Hélène Fabra for "Le ramou, and to Umberto Carotenuto for “Prosper (emerge)”.
+The winners: for painting, to Marie-Hélène Fabra for "Le ramou, and to Umberto Carotenuto for “Proserpere (emergere)”.
 For photography, to Frédérique Longrée for her 'enhanced photograph', “Bark(ed)” (shown right).
-We gave two awards for painting; they each offer clear and strong, but different, points of view: one is, let's say "territorial" with the footnote/question "Does the 'Golden Bough' grow around here?", and the other had a strong vein of lyricism.
+We gave two awards for painting; they each offer clear and strong, but different, points of view: one is, let's say "territorial" -- the artist lives on the slopes of Vesuvius, and the other had a strong vein of lyricism.
 Both met the challenge of the contest, which was to "describe your inner self, what drives you."
 We sincerely thank everyone who took part.

 Other winning entries may be viewed at the Opus Continuum Facebook link, above.